 global or session scope).
 This means that changing the logging

-format on a replication master does not cause a slave to change
+format on a replication source server does not cause a replica

 STATEMENT mode, the